-rs16 D 1 D 58 72 gray light

 Example 11: Mapping regions to genes using Biofilter based on percent of overlap.

 Regions such as copy number variations can be mapped to genes using Biofilter, carried out based on percent of overlap of the genes with the CNV region or based on the number of base pairs overlapped.